Nitric Acid With Sodium Hydroxide

 Q4: What are some potential hazards associated with this reaction?

 A4: The main hazards are the corrosive nature of both nitric acid and sodium hydroxide.
-Still, the exothermic nature of the reaction also poses a risk of burns if not handled carefully.
-Always wear appropriate safety equipment and follow safety procedures Easy to understand, harder to ignore..
+But the exothermic nature of the reaction also poses a risk of burns if not handled carefully.
+Always wear appropriate safety equipment and follow safety procedures Simple, but easy to overlook..

 Q5: What is the pH of the resulting solution after complete neutralization?